Keep reading to learn about each of these unique diamond shapes!

 The romantic cushion shaped diamond’s origins can be traced back to the 1800’s.
 At the time, the cut was referred to as the “mine cut,” named after the Brazilian diamond mines (called “old mine” once diamonds were found in South Africa as well).
 While similar in shape, today’s cushion cut has 64 facets while the “mine cut” had 58.
 Other cuts like the table, Peruzzi, and candlelight have also been said to have influenced the modern cushion.
 The many facets that make up the cushion allow for more light to flow through the stone, making it one of the most brilliant of all cuts.
 Cushion cuts also retain their natural color better than other diamond cuts, which is why many of the eclectic colored diamonds are cut as a cushion.
 Some of the most famous and largest diamonds in the world are cushion cuts.
 This includes the Hope Diamond (45.52 carats), which is currently on display at the Smithsonian, and the Regent Diamond (140.5 carats), which is currently on display at the Lourve.
 In 2003, Tiffany & Co. introduced a cushion cut diamond into their Legacy collection, which celebrates the five most iconic engagement ring styles.
 It’s safe to say that the cushion is one of the most popular styles of today.

 Emerald cuts have been around for thousands of years.
 First primarily used on emerald stones, diamond cutters eventually began to incorporate the cut into diamonds as well.
 The name “emerald cut” was not used until the 1920’s, when it reached the peak of its popularity.
 The emerald cut’s clean lines and symmetry fit in perfectly with the art deco style of the decade.
 An emerald shaped diamond is created by using step cuts, which, as the name suggests, resemble steps on a staircase.
-The ideal ration for the emerald cut is 1.5:1.
+The ideal ratio for the emerald cut is 1.5:1.
 While the openness of the emerald cut is lovely, this does mean that it is easier to spot any imperfections so picking a high quality diamond is essential when choosing this cut.
 A clarity grade of VS2 or above is recommended.
 Some high profile emerald beauties include the ones featured in Amal Clooney (7 carats) and Beyoncé’s (18 carats) engagement rings.

 The Asscher shape diamond was named for the Dutch company that created it, the I. J. Asscher Diamond Company (today known as the Royal Asscher Diamond Company), established in 1854.
 The company was founded by Joseph Isaac Asscher, and continues to be a family run business.
 In 1902, Joseph’s grandson, also named Joseph, developed the Asscher shape diamond.
 Similar to the emerald shape but in square format, Joseph was able to create a more brilliant cut by giving the diamond larger step facets, a higher crown, and smaller table.
 The classic looking Asscher has 58 facets and cropped corners that give it the appearance of an octagon.
 Until World War II, the Asscher family had a patent on the cut, so while other companies tried to imitate it, no one could reproduce it.
 The Asscher cut, like the emerald, reached the high of its popularity during the 20’s, and is seen as a classic example of art deco design.
 In 1999, Edward and Joop Asscher improved upon their ancestor’s design by creating the Royal Asscher cut.
 Using modern diamond cutting technology, they raised the crown and added more facets for a total of 74, while keeping the brilliance and classic look of the original design.
 Since the redesign, the Asscher has made a major comeback.
 One of the most famous Asscher diamonds is the 33.19 carat Krupp Diamond, first worn by steel magnate Alfred Krupp’s beloved wife Vera and later bought by Richard Burton for his then wife, Elizabeth Taylor.
-Taylor worn the ring nearly every day and in nearly every film after receiving it.
+Taylor wore the ring nearly every day and in nearly every film after receiving it.